Primordial Gravitational Waves from Phase Transitions during Reheating: First-Order Phase Transitions during Reheating

 In Fig.~\ref{fig:contours_cosmo} we explore the explicit dependence of the different reheating scenarios with $\Trh = 10$~MeV on the characteristics of the PT ($T_*$, $\beta/H_*$, and $\alpha_*$) taking $\mu = 10\, \Trh$, $\lambda = 0.05$, and $g_X = 1.3$, corresponding to a strong PT at a symmetry breaking scale $\mathcal{O}(100)$~MeV.
 We observe that for certain reheating scenarios, the percolation criterion (where we also include the nucleation criterion, Eq.~\eqref{eq:nucl_cond}) is not met, implying that the Universe remains trapped in the false vacuum as the PT never takes place; cf. the lower right white corner.
 This corresponds to small values of $\xi \sim 0$, where the temperature during reheating tends to be constant.

 Compared to the case where it takes place in the standard radiation-dominated era, PTs occurring during reheating are delayed (smaller values of $T_*$) due to the increase of the Hubble expansion rate and longer (smaller values of $\beta/H_*$).
-We also observe a mild increase from the value of $\alpha_*$.
+We also observe a slight increase from the value of $\alpha_*$.
 This increase can be associated with a growth in $\Delta V$, as can be discerned from Fig.~\ref{fig:Veff_cosmo}, for certain cosmologies, and also with a normalization of the radiation energy density, which decreases due to the delay in the PT.

 Additionally, Fig.~\ref{fig:contours_cosmo} exemplifies the fact that the nature of the PT depends not only on the parameters of the Lagrangian but also on the cosmological scenario considered.
-Finally, as we progress towards cosmological scenarios where PT occurs during reheating, we observe that PTs are shorter, occur earlier, and are weaker.
+Finally, as we progress towards cosmological scenarios where the PT stops occurring during reheating, we observe that PTs are longer, occur later, and are stronger.
 In the next section, we study these implications for the associated GW spectrum.